ltemihai/digital-garden/content/index.md

 ---
-title: Welcome to Quartz
+title: LTE Digital Garden
 ---

-This is a blank Quartz installation.
+This is the place where I write, where I smile, where I cry.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is my interface.
+The interface to you.